-Let’s start off our real estate photography tutorial by looking at some tips to give you an understanding of what kit you’ll need in your bag.
-We’ll also discuss what you could add in the future if you want to be more advanced.
+Let’s start off our tutorial by looking at some real estate photography tips to give you an understanding of what kit you’ll need in your bag and what you could add in the future if you want to be more advanced.

 An off-camera flash is a little bonus tool to have in your kit bag for real estate photography.
 They can really help you out if you’re shooting at dusk or night.

-Firstly, before you start taking your real estate photos you need to know the layout.
+Before you start taking your real estate photos you need to know the layout.
 If possible visit the property beforehand and make a shot list of the rooms you want/need to capture.
-Secondly, walk around the room to see where the best angles are.
+Also walk around the room to see where the best angles are.

-Lastly, making a list (and sticking to it) will help you keep on task.
+Having a list, and sticking to it, will help you keep on task.
 Plus, you can confirm you’ve covered everything your client has asked for.

 Depending on the resident you may need to do a bit of spring cleaning before you start your real estate shots.

-Run around the house (not literally) with a cloth.
-Remove any surface dust off tables, counters, ledges and rails.
+Run around the house (not literally) with a cloth to remove any surface dust off tables, counters, ledges and rails.
 If you want these surfaces to have feature objects on them, then pick out 3 items that match and complement the colours of the room.

 Make sure all the cushions are aligned neatly, beds are made, curtains are open and windows are clean to look through.
 If possible, and check with the homeowner beforehand, try to remove personal items and toys.

-The aim is to create an image where potential buyers could see themselves living.
+The aim is to create an image where a potential buyer could see themselves living.
 It’s hard to imagine seeing an already personalised room.
 With that said, you don’t want it to look like a plain white box, a little personality is warming – getting the balance is the trick.

 You’ll notice that if you tilt the camera up or down, the vertical lines start to slant – this is the distortion you want to avoid.
 To help with this we’d recommend keeping your tripod height around 4-5 feet.

 Leaving the lights on can make a room look warmer and more welcoming.
-But with incandescent light bulbs, you can be left with a warm-orange glow that may compromise other colours in your room.
-You’ll have to adjust the white balance when post-processing if you leave the lights on.
+But with incandescent light bulbs you can be left with a warm-orange glow that may compromise other colours in your room.
+You’ll have to adjust white balance when post-processing if you leave the lights on.

 On the flip side, if you aren’t bringing your own strobe lights to the shoot, turning the lights off can make the room look a little cold.
 You want the room to look warm and inviting but with a natural balance to the overall colours.
 It’s a hard one to judge and each property will be different.